 We wanted a quieter walk to do on our first trip to the Hanmer Springs area, and this was a great choice.
-We met nobody else on a Sunday doing this long but very enjoyable walk to the summit of Mt Charon (1560m) via Dunblane (1303m) from Jacks Pass (870m).
-The very colourful heath vegetation was a real highlight, as where the views towards numerous other mountains, over the Hanmer Plains, and into a few valleys.
-Going as far as Mt Charon felt satisfyingly remote, but the much shorter trip to only Dunblane and back would also be a good option.
+We met nobody else on a Sunday doing this long but very enjoyable walk to the summit of Mt Charon (1560m) via Dumblane (1303m) from Jacks Pass (870m).
+The very colourful heath vegetation was a real highlight, as were the views towards numerous other mountains, over the Hanmer Plains, and into a few valleys.
+Going as far as Mt Charon felt satisfyingly remote, but the much shorter trip to only Dumblane and back would also be a good option.

 The rest of these photos taken on the way back…

 It’s fairly easy walking the whole way, and navigation will be straightforward in good weather.
 I estimated the walk to be 16-17km long with about 1000m change in elevation: it will take roughly 8 hours at a steady pace.
-The most tiring ascent is probably to point 1437m on the way out, although the shorter descent and ascent on the western side of Dunblane is quite steep.
+The most tiring ascent is probably to point 1437m on the way out, although the shorter descent and ascent on the western side of Dunblame is quite steep.

 It starts off on a vehicle track from the car park at Jacks Pass, but soon turns into a foot track.